hackergrrl/osm-tty/README.md

 `hjkl` keys to pan, `io` to zoom in and out.

+Type `s` to enter `-- SELECT --` mode.
+The labels will change to one-letter hints that you can type to get a raw OSM dump of that element.

 It's pretty janky, and I only wrote render rules for a small subset of OSM features, but it's not bad for rudimentary offline navigation!

 ## See Also